 Janey P Templer-Milligan knew she was different when she was 11.
-At 64 she is an established Psychotherapist/Counsellor and LGB & Transgender Specialist.
-She wants to make sure that children growing up today have the same support she did when coming out as bisexual.
+At 64 she is an established Psychotherapist/Counsellor and LGB & Transgender Specialist, and she wants to make sure that children growing up today have the same support she did when coming out as bisexual.

 As a former long-haul flight attendant Janey has always been welcoming of diversity.
 She explained: "I’ve always been aware of diversity and I think that was developed when I flew because I was travelling all over the world and going to different countries and experiencing different cultures.
 It’s given me a greater perspective of difference, of minorities, of cultures.”